 Does your husky hide or bury his food?
-Well, you’re not alone, hiding food is commonly seen with huskies and this article will explain why that is, and whether or not you need to do something about it.
+Well, you’re not alone, hiding food is commonly seen with huskies and many owners want to know why.
+This article will explain the common causes, and whether you should discourage the behavior, or let it slide.

 Why Your Husky Hides or Buries Food

 Hiding or burying food is a classic instinctual behavior that many huskies engage in.
 Dogs in the wild often hide and bury their food so they have something to eat in the future.

 But could there be any other reasons?
 In some cases, yes.

 Another possible reason could be down to anxiety.
 It has been seen before that an anxious dog may remove his food from the bowl, hide it somewhere else, or even take it somewhere else before eating.
 This could be down to not feeling safe or comfortable eating where the food bowl is located.

 One other reason, although rarer, could be down to possessiveness.
 A good indication would be if your husky displays possessive behavior at other times, with toys, treats, or even you!